William Clyde Thompson: Background

-In Texas the villages prior to 1837 were located east of the Trinity River in what was then Nacogdoches County, west of the U.S. (Louisiana) border on both the Patroon and Attoyac Bayou's.
-After 1837 the villages were combined to form a single village on Attoyac Bayou in extreme southeastern Rusk County.
-Thompson's family had regularly traveled between the Choctaw Nation and the Texas Choctaw villages, where they were living in 1840.
-That year white vigilantes attacked the Choctaw village.
-They were seeking retaliation against Indians, believed to be Cherokees, who had earlier killed three white men near Nacogdoches.
-Not being able to catch the so-called "offending" Indians, they fell upon the closest Indian village they could find.
-Although the Yowani having nothing to do with nor knowledge of the violence about to befall them.
-They vigilantes murdered eleven Choctaw men, women and children soothing their need for vengeance.

-According to Dr. Irv May (Texas A & M University-College Station) and information from the Thompson-McCoy Choctaw-Chickasaw Descendants Association, William's family survived the attack on the village, and quickly fled back to the Choctaw Nation.
-William's mother and infant sister died there on August 30, 1840, followed two days later by his father.
-Family speculation and the timing suggests they may have been mortally wounded in the Texians' attack, but may also have died of infectious disease, as smallpox epidemics had swept Texas and Indian Territory.
+His family were Yowani Choctaw, named for their village of Yowani east of the Chickasawhay River in what is now eastern Mississippi.
+The town of present-day Shubuta, Clarke County, Mississippi, developed nearby, first as a trading post.
+After 1837 their villages were combined to form a single village on Attoyac Bayou in extreme southeastern Rusk County.

 After being orphaned, William and his older brother Arthur James Thompson (1837–1884) were to live with their paternal grandmother Margaret (McCoy) Thompson (c.1774–c.1868), then living in Chickasaw Nation near Fort Washita.
 She had been married by Choctaw custom to Henry Thompson, a white man, and lived with him while in Mississippi, having three sons with him before removal of the Choctaw to Indian Territory.
 By the time of the forced removal she was living near her brother James A. McCoy in the Chickasaw Nation-East in what is now Pontotoc County, Mississippi.
 James McCoy would later go on to serve as the Supreme Judge of the Chickasaw Nation.
 In the 1840s she lived near Fort Washita in the Chickasaw Nation at a community then known as Virginia Hill, presumably near her half-brother Dickson Frazier.
 The boys lived with her until their maternal grandfather William Mangum came to take them back to Mississippi, where they lived with him and his family until coming of age and serving in the American Civil War.